 How to grow tomatoes from seed, transplant tomato seedlings to your garden, condition the soil, the best supports for tomatoes and the essentials of mulching.

-Hands down the most popular garden vegetable in the world is the tomato.
+Hands down, the most popular garden vegetable in the world is the tomato.
 It’s estimated that there are about 7500 varieties, from the Arkansas Traveler to the Zorba, in a multitude of shapes, sizes, and flavors.
-Some tomatoes are open pollinated (OP) heirlooms whose seeds can be saved and passed down through generations; others are hybrids (F1) whose seeds, unlike heirlooms, won’t necessarily express the same traits of the parent plants.
+Some tomatoes are open-pollinated (OP) heirlooms whose seeds can be saved and passed down through generations; others are hybrids (F1) whose seeds, unlike heirlooms, won’t necessarily express the same traits of the parent plants.

 The “perfect tomato” is literally a matter of taste – one person’s Beefsteak is another’s Cherokee Purple.
 The climate in your region will play a significant role in which tomatoes grow with abandon and which bear only modest fruit.

-Many techniques, tips, and tricks for growing tomatoes are handed down generation to generation.
+Many techniques, tips, and tricks for growing tomatoes are handed down from generation to generation.
 Every gardener has the method they swear by, but regardless of climate, cultivar and whether it’s determinate (bush-type) or indeterminate (vine-type), these guidelines will get you on your way to growing perfect tomatoes.

-Know the last frost date for your area
+Know the last frost date for your area.

 Frost kills tomato seedlings, so knowing your last frost date is critical.
 See my post on how to find your first and last frost dates.

 Think of the last frost date as your line in the sand.
 It’s the date after which you’ll plant seedlings.
-Where I live in Pennsylvania, the last potential frost date is May 14 and I rarely plant tomatoes before then, unless the spring is unusually warm.
+Where I live in Pennsylvania, the last potential frost date is May 14, and I rarely plant tomatoes before then unless the spring is unusually warm.

 Starting tomatoes from seed

 If you want to grow tomatoes from seed, start them indoors eight weeks before your last frost date.
-Tomato seeds germinate best in starter pots warmed with a heat mat, but they’ll also germinate at room temperature, but may take two or three days longer.
+Tomato seeds germinate best in starter pots warmed with a heat mat, but they’ll also germinate at room temperature, but it may take two or three days longer.

 I start seeds in 4″ square or round peat pots or plastic pots.
 You can also start in small pods and move them to larger pots after they outgrow the starter pods.
-This is called “potting up”.
+This is called “potting up.”

 Sow 2 or 3 seeds in each pot and cover with 1/4″ of additional potting medium.
-Moisten the top of the starter mix with a spray mist bottle, then cover the pots with a sheet of clear plastic or place your pots in a plant tray and cover it with a clear plastic dome.
+Moisten the top of the starter mix with a spray mist bottle, then cover the pots with a sheet of clear plastic, or place your pots in a plant tray and cover it with a clear plastic dome.
 The plastic cover keeps your potting medium from drying out and maintains consistent moisture throughout.

-Keep the pots covered with plastic until seeds germinate. usually within six to eight days, depending on the age of the seed and the variety of your tomato.
+Keep the pots covered with plastic until the tomato seeds germinate. usually within six to eight days, depending on the age of the seed and the variety of your tomato.
 After germination, remove the plastic to prevent mold or fungal infection.
 Spray mist the potting medium once a day, but don’t allow the surface to become dry.

-Tips on planting tomato seedlings in your garden
+Tips on planting tomatoes in your garden

 If you’re supporting your plants with a tomato cage, wooden stake, or other means, plant the seedlings at least 15 inches apart in a straight row.
 If you will not be supporting your plants, allow 24 inches for determinate varieties and 36 inches for indeterminate varieties.